healtronlabs/cielo/README.md

 # cielo

-The `cielo` repo is a set of all utilities used by healtronlabs crystal repositories
+The `cielo` repo is a set of all generic utilities used by healtronlabs crystal repositories

 ## Installation